 \section{Importance Sampling for Portfolio VaR Calculations}

-To obtain stable results for the probability that the portfolio loss rate $L$ exceeds a certain (high) threshold $y$ or for the Value-at-Risk $\alpha_q(L)$ at a high level $q\in(0,1)$ using standard MC methods requires a very high number of simulations.
-IS can substantially reduce the computational burden by shifting the distribution such that the rare event that we wish to simulate becomes more likely under the new distribution than under the original density, see also, e.g. \cite{glasserman1999asymptotically}, \cite{glasserman2005importance}, \cite{glynn1989importance} and \cite[Section 11.4]{mcneil2015quantitative}.
+To obtain stable results for the probability that the portfolio loss rate $L$ exceeds a certain (high) threshold $y$ or for the VaR $\alpha_q(L)$ at a high level $q\in(0,1)$ using standard MC methods requires a very large number of simulations.
+IS can significantly reduce the computational burden by shifting the distribution so that the rare event that we want to simulate is more likely under the new distribution than under the original density, see also, e.g. \cite{glasserman1999asymptotically}, \cite{glasserman2005importance}, \cite{glynn1989importance} and \cite[Section 11.4]{mcneil2015quantitative}.
 The main task consists in finding the IS density which can be achieved by \emph{exponential tilting}.
 While the estimation of rare event probabilities via IS is well studied in the literature for the normal copula model, the application to standard industry models of portfolio credit risk is less well document, in particular for VaR calculations.
 In this section, we fill this gap and provide explicit algorithms for VaR calculations via IS in two widely applied industry models, namely the CreditRisk$^+$ model and the ratings-based CreditMetrics model.